rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 ## Why Storage Formats are Important

-A huge bottleneck for HDFS-enabled applications like MapReduce and Spark is the time it takes to find relevent data in a particular location and the time it takes to write the data back to another location.
-These issues are exaserbated with the difficulties managing large datasets, such as evolving schemas, or storage constraints.
+A huge bottleneck for HDFS-enabled applications like MapReduce and Spark is the time it takes to find relevant data in a particular location and the time it takes to write the data back to another location.
+These issues are exacerbated with the difficulties managing large datasets, such as evolving schemas, or storage constraints.
 The various Hadoop file formats have evolved as a way to ease these issues across a number of use cases.

 Choosing an appropriate file format can have some significant benefits: